npm/cli/docs/content/cli-commands/npm-docs.md

 ---
-section: cli-commands
 title: npm-docs
+section: 1
-description: Docs for a package in a web browser maybe
+description: Open documentation for a package in a web browser
 ---

-# npm-docs(1)

-## Open documentation for a package in a web browser

 ### Synopsis